ml-cube/ml3-platform-docs/md-docs/user_guide/monitoring/drift_explainability.md

  has changed over time.
 This entity is available only for tasks with tabular data.
 - `Variable discriminative power`: it's also a bar plot displays the influence of each feature, as well as the target, in differentiating between the reference and the production datasets.
- The values represent how strongly a given feature helps distinguishing the datasets, with higher values representing stronger separating power.
+ The values represent how strongly a given feature helps to distinguish the datasets, with higher values representing stronger separating power.
 This entity is available only for tasks with tabular data.

 [Monitoring]: index.md